 As in BMX (a copy of stadion motorcycle moto-cross), cycle speedway can be seen as a copy of motorcycle speedway.
 Since I know just a little about this sport, I want to share this knowledge with you, because it might add a new dimension to cycling sport in general, world-wide.

-I do remember from the early days (1955/60), that in the city of Hilversum (Holland) were I was living at the time, we did have an official Cycle Speedway track.
-I watched a rider practice several times on that track and later on I learned he was a World Champ in his class.
+I do remember from the early days (1955/60) when I was 10/15 years young, that in the city of Hilversum (Holland) were I was living at the time, we did have an official Cycle Speedway track.
+I watched a rider practice several times on that track and later on I learned he was a World Champion in his class.
 His name is Martin van de Brakel.

 The sport’s first official national governing body, the National Amateur Cycle Speedway Association (NACSA), was formed the 14th of January 1950.
 October 26th.
 1950, first visit and race overseas by our national cycle speedway team (team Holland) took place at Empress Hall, London.
 Holland beat England by 49 points to 47.
 Again, team competition still was essential.
 June 14th.
 1958, the First World Championship final at Hilversum, Holland took place and was won by Dutchman Martin van de Brakel (club: Hollandse - Welpen ) with 15 points.